-Ohio’s Shontel Brown wins first of a trio of House seats up for grabs
+Ohio’s Shontel Brown wins Ohio House seat, as primary for House seat in Florida heads to a recount

 The winners in both Ohio races will join the House as soon as the results are certified, later this month.
 The primary in Florida’s 20th Congressional District will send nominees to a January special election where Democrats hold the advantage: Biden carried the seat, which covers majority-Black cities and suburbs in Broward and Palm Beach counties, by 55 points last year.

-Biden did not endorse a candidate in the 11-way Democratic primary, where four Democrats have dominated the spending race: Broward County Commissioners Dale Holness and Barbara Sharief, state Sen. Perry Thurston, and home care executive Sheila Cherfilus-McCormick, who has largely self-funded her campaign.
-In early returns, Holness and Cherfilus-McCormick were deadlocked.
+Biden did not endorse a candidate in the 11-way Democratic primary, where four Democrats dominated the spending race: Broward County Commissioners Dale Holness and Barbara Sharief, state Sen. Perry Thurston, and home care executive Sheila Cherfilus-McCormick, who has largely self-funded her campaign.
+With every precinct reporting, Holness led Cherfilus-McCormick by just 78 votes, within the margin for an automatic recount.

-State Rep. Omari Hardy, who has run to the left of the field, got a six-figure boost from a PAC that has not disclosed its funders, while the Democratic Majority for Israel’s PAC has run a print ad criticizing his opposition to more funding for Israel’s Iron Dome defense system.
-National liberal groups have largely stayed out of the race, and every candidate has been critical of the Biden administration’s deportations of Haitians who arrived at the U.S.-Mexico border this summer asking for asylum.
+National liberal groups largely stayed out of that race, and every candidate was critical of the Biden administration’s deportations of Haitians who arrived at the U.S.-Mexico border this summer asking for asylum.

-Democrats won a slim House majority in the 2020 elections, and victories for Brown and Carey tomorrow would leave the party with 221 seats to 212 seats for Republicans.
+Democrats won a slim House majority in the 2020 elections.
+Victories for Brown and Carey leave the party with 221 seats to 212 seats for Republicans.
 The GOP is not seriously contesting the race in Florida’s 20th District, though the election’s timing, set by Gov. Ron DeSantis (R), will have left the seat open for nine months after the death of Hastings — one of the lengthiest House vacancies in recent years.